CUFCTL/mlbd/skills/palmetto-cluster.md

 The easiest way to login to a compute node is to run `qsub -I`.
 When the node is ready, your shell prompt will change to something like `nodeXXXX` and you will be able to run whatever you want.
 This command is equivalent to the following:
 ```
-qsub -I -l select=1:ncpus=1:ngpus=0:mem=1gb,walltime=0:30:00
+qsub -I -l select=1:ncpus=1:mem=1gb,walltime=0:30:00
 ```

 So you can adjust this syntax to request the resources that you need.
-Below is a good alias to add to your `.bashrc` for logging into a node with a GPU:
+Below is a good alias to append to your `.bashrc` for logging into a node with a GPU:
 ```
-alias gpu='qsub -I -l select=1:ncpus=8:ngpus=2:mem=16gb:gpu_model=k40,walltime=72:00:00'
+alias gpu='qsub -I -l select=1:ncpus=8:ngpus=1:mem=16gb:gpu_model=k40,walltime=72:00:00'
 ```

 #### Batch jobs